 The staff of IRB shares a common vision of artistic excellence for our dancers and has worked together for the past 15 years.

 Elizabeth moved to Boise to dance with Trey McIntyre Project and toured the country with TMP for two seasons.
 She then joined Ballet Idaho as a principal dancer for three seasons.
 She has been trained in the “Dance for PD” method and has taught Dance for Parkinson’s classes all over the US and Canada.
 Elizabeth started the very first Dance for Parkinson’s classes in Idaho in 2014.
 Dance for Parkinson’s Idaho now has two classes every Monday in both Boise and Eagle, five teachers trained in the “Dance for PD” method and two musicians.
 This is Liz’s sixth season on faculty at EPAC and fourth season working with Idaho Regional Ballet.
 Ms. Keller’s first ballet created for IRB, “ Schubert Dances”, was chosen to open the 2018 Regional Dance American Festival in Spokane, WA.
-Liz was recently appointed Associate Artistic Director of Eagle Performing Arts Center and Artistic Director of Idaho Regional Ballet.
+Liz has been Artistic Director of Idaho Regional Ballet since 2018 and School Director of Eagle Performing Arts Center since 2020.
 She is excited to inspire the next generation of dancers, artists, ballet goers and performing arts supporters.

 Cathy received her early ballet training in San Francisco, CA with Leona Norman and Richard Gibson.
 At the age of 17 she joined the Stuttgart Ballet under the late John Cranko.
 She rose to the rank of soloist while touring throughout the world.